steadweb/byte-technical-task/solutions/04-sql.md

 AND bot_id = '6' AND EXTRACT(MONTH FROM created_at) = 6;
 ```

-_Note: the prepared query wouldn't need to change as the state_name isn't parameterized_.
+_Note: the prepared statement also needs updating, the command for this is below._

 SQL to create the type and new table with the ENUM